 Crowns are prepared in as minimally invasively as possible to retain as much healthy natural tooth as possible.
 Following preparation, an impression is taken and sent to the laboratory for manufacture.

-During the manufacture of a crown, a temporary crown is placed.
-This is cemented into the mouth using a temporary cement and the temporary functions to protect the prepared tooth, reduce sensitivity if the tooth is still vital/alive, prevent gum overgrowth, prevent tooth over eruption and maintain aesthetics if appropriate.
+During the manufacture of a definitive crown, a temporary crown may be placed.
+This is cemented onto the prepared tooth using a temporary cement.
+The temporary crown functions to protect the prepared tooth, reduce sensitivity if the tooth is still vital/alive, prevent gum overgrowth, prevent tooth over eruption, and maintain aesthetics if appropriate.
 Temporary crowns can come loose from time to time and any function on a temporary crown should be minimal.

-When the crown is returned from the laboratory, it will be tried in to the mouth and approved in terms of design and fit by the dentist.
-In addition, the patient will give the final approval in terms of appearance, shade and shape.
-The crown is cemented into place using a dental cement and any excess removed.
+When the crown is returned from the laboratory, it will be tried in to the mouth for approval in terms of design and fit by the dentist.
+In addition, the patient will give the final approval in terms of appearance, shade, and shape.
+The crown is cemented into place using a dental cement and any excess is removed.
 The new crown is checked to ensure that it can be easily brushed and flossed.

-Crowns can be made from a variety of materials depending upon the specific situation these include, acrylic, non precious metal, precious metal, gold, e max or zirconia materials.
+Crowns can be made from a variety of materials depending upon the specific situation.
+These include: acrylic, non-precious metal, precious metal, gold, or ceramic materials.
 Your dentist will advise accordingly on the most appropriate material in your case.

 In some cases, dental decay or fracture may mean that there is not enough tooth structure remaining on which to retain the proposed restoration.
-In such cases, posts and cores can be used, reforming an adequate shape and volume of tooth above the gumline to ensure adequate retention for the proposed restoration, for example a crown.
-Whilst in some cases, posts and cores must be used in order to restore a tooth, it must be remembered that these can weaken the remaining root and increase the risk of root fracture.
+In such cases, posts and cores can be used.
+These reform the adequate shape and volume of the tooth above the gumline to ensure adequate retention for the proposed restoration.
+Whilst posts and cores can be used in order to restore a tooth in certain circumstances, it must be remembered that these can weaken the remaining root and increase the risk of root fracture.
 Posts can be manufactured from a number of materials including metals or fibrous material.
 Similarly, cores can be constructed in metals or white composite materials.

 Dental bridges can be used to replace one or more missing teeth.
 Dental bridges rely upon the teeth adjacent to the space for retention.
 These are fixed solutions that cannot be routinely removed.
-Dental bridges can be divided into two main types, adhesive and conventional, however, combinations are occasionally used.
-Both conventional and adhesive bridges can be manufactured in a variety of materials including acrylic, non precious metal, precious metal, gold, e max or zirconia materials.
+Dental bridges can be divided into two main types, adhesive and conventional.
+Combinations of both are occasionally used.
+Both conventional and adhesive bridges can be manufactured in a variety of materials including acrylic, non-precious metal, gold, or ceramic materials.

 Dental decay, fracture, trauma or overcrowding/impaction may require teeth to be extracted.
 Teeth can be extracted using a variety of different techniques.
 Following extraction and healing, options to replace the missing teeth can be considered where appropriate.

 In some cases, teeth may be so broken down that there is very little visible in the mouth.
-In such cases, when the teeth are badly broken down or broken down to bone level, special procedures can be utilised in order to access and allow the removal of these broken down teeth.
+Special procedures can be utilised in order to access and allow the removal of these broken-down teeth.

-Following the completion of root treatment, on occasion, abscesses present at the end of the root fail to resolve or on occasion can persist.
-IN these cases, an apicectomy procedure may be required.
-This is a small surgical procedure which allows the infected portion of the root end t be removed and the remaining infected tissue in the area to be removed allowing the area to heal/resolve naturally afterwards.
+Following the completion of root canal therapy, on occasion, abscesses present at the end of the root fail to resolve.
+In these cases, an apicectomy procedure may be required.
+This is a small surgical procedure which allows the infected portion of the root end to be removed along with the infected tissue allowing the area to heal/resolve naturally afterwards.

 Soft tissue surgery:

 At SDC group, we recognise how concerning any dental pain or trauma can be.
-As a result, we will always aim to see any patient, whether they are registered with our clinics or not in order to assess their condition and offer treatment as appropriate to deal with their pain.
-A proactive approach to seeking dental examination, treatment and hygiene work is far preferable to treating painful problems as and when they arise and as such, we would advise registration and examination for all as soon as is convenient.
+As a result, we will always aim to see any patient, whether they are registered with our clinics or not in order to assess their condition and offer the appropriate treatment to deal with their pain.
+A proactive approach to seeking dental examination, treatment, and hygiene work is far preferable to treating painful problems as and when they arise.
+As such, we would advise registration and examination for all as soon as is convenient.

 These dentures are made completely of acrylic and rely of suction together with possible use of undercuts to stay in position.
 Upper acrylic dentures generally will involve some form of palatal coverage.